monefiera/Origin-Twitter/README.md

 ## Note
 - [kitadai31](https://github.com/kitadai31) [implemented a language conversion patch in piko based on my previous method](https://github.com/crimera/piko/pull/430).
 Thank you so much!
-- Also therealswak/Swakshan, main developer of [piko patch](https://github.com/crimera/piko), [was positive about implementing the color patch into piko](https://t.me/pikopatches/1/17092).
+- Also therealswak/Swakshan, co-Founder of Piko, [was positive about implementing the color patch into piko](https://t.me/pikopatches/1/17092).
 So [I opened a issue](https://github.com/crimera/piko/issues/431) and shared what I've done for developers in this README.
 - When the color patch is implemented in piko, this repository will be completely finished its role(i.e., it will become a public archive and will no longer be updated).

 ## About this